Shopify/polaris/src/components/Spinner/README.md

 <!-- content-for: web -->

 SVGs are often conveyed inconsistently to assistive technologies.
-The `Spinner` component's accessibility is also highly contextual.
-When the parent component is focusable, you'll need to set the `hasFocusableParent` prop for the appropriate `role` attribute to be applied.
+The `Spinner` component’s accessibility is also highly contextual.
+When the parent component is focusable, you’ll need to set the `hasFocusableParent` prop for the appropriate `role` attribute to be applied.

 <!-- /content-for-->